 Trapping in B.C.

-In British Columbia, some 3,500 trappers actively manage 17 types of furbearing animals, following standards, legislation and regulation developed by the Ministry of Water, Land and Resource Stewardship.
-About half of the province's trappers are Aboriginal.
+In British Columbia, trappers actively manage 17 types of furbearing animals by following provincial standards, legislation and regulations.

 Trapping regulations

-The regulation of trapping in BC falls under the Wildlife Act and its associated Wildlife Act Commercial Activities Regulation.
-This includes the licensing of trappers and fur traders, management of fur bearing animals, regulation of trapping methods and traps, reporting and inspection, and the collection of fur royalties.
+The regulation of trapping in B.C. falls under the Wildlife Act and its associated Wildlife Act Commercial Activities Regulation.
+This includes:

 Reducing fisher bycatch

 The Columbian population of fishers in B.C.’s Central Interior is endangered and at risk of being lost.
 Although fisher trapping seasons have been closed across the range of Columbian population, fishers may still be incidentally killed in traps set for other species.
-The following provides information on measures trappers operating within Columbian fisher habitat can take to help reduce the bycatch of fishers:
+The Practices to help reduce incidentally trapping fishers (PDF, 102KB) document provides information on the measures trappers operating within Columbian fisher habitats can take to help reduce the bycatch of fishers.

 Fisher exclusion box

-The Fisher Exclusion Box is an elongated marten cubby fitted with a faceplate that is sized to prevent fishers from getting in and becoming bycatch.
-The link below provides additional information on the exclusion box, how it works, and how you can build your own exclusion boxes to support fisher conservation.
+The fisher exclusion box is an elongated marten cubby fitted with a faceplate that is sized to prevent fishers from getting in and becoming bycatch.
+The Fisher exclusion box information (PDF, 3.8MB) document provides additional information on the exclusion box, how it works and how you can build your own exclusion boxes to support fisher conservation.

 Fur royalty regulations and schedule